Lecture Notes in Cosmology: Matter power spectrum, transfer function, and stochastic initial conditions

-In the above equation we have assumed Gaussianity in the initial conditions.
-In the linear case the modes evolve independently and hence Gaussianity is preserved, for this reason the above equation is valid even if it is considered at any time $\eta$.
+In the above equation, we have assumed Gaussianity in the initial conditions.
+In the linear case, the modes evolve independently; hence, Gaussianity is preserved.
+For this reason, the above 2-point correlation function is valid even if it is considered at any time $\eta$.